 For the first part, it’s about showing the progress of your business processes.
 For the second, it’s about discovering why fraud rates spike or decrease during certain time periods, or based on geolocation.
 It can help identify false positives and negatives (although customer support can also be a great help there).
 Finally, it’s about knowing where to focus your fraud prevention efforts – which are limited by time, resources and budget constraints.

 And as much as possible.
 We’re still astounded to meet fraud managers who spend hours and hours fetching data manually.
 For example, a manual review for a transaction would take up to 15 minutes.
 This is lost time that you could have otherwise used on other processes (like tip #2 and #3 above, for example!).

 But one of the greatest immediate benefits is that actionable data doesn’t get lost, misplaced or accidentally deleted.
 Automated data fetching tools provide less room for error, especially for complex entry using multiple fields.

 Robots aren’t there to steal your job, they’re here to make it easier.
 And yes, machine learning can seem like a buzzword since it is on so many peoples’ lip, but it doesn’t mean you should discard it as a fad.
 In our experience, the technology has proved its worth numerous times over, and actually helps fraud managers become more efficient at their job.

 The caveat, of course, is that machine learning is only as good as the fraud managers who use it.
 The former focuses on digging out knowledge that would otherwise remain undiscovered.
 Fraud managers need to apply that knowledge.
-It is only by combining machine learning and human intelligence that you will get the best of both worlds.
+It is only by combining fraud detection with machine learning & human intelligence that you will get the best of both worlds.

 Sadly, too many businesses still believe fraud prevention is an optional expenditure.
 Your fraud managers will know this isn’t the case, but a lot of the time, the burden of proof of efficiency will rest on them.